-Men and women in their late teens, twenties, and thirties are among the least active voters in the United States, but they can also be among the most passionate and energetic Americans on a variety of issues.
-Furthermore, over the last several years, these young adults have been increasingly involved in volunteer work and community organizing movements across the country.
+Young adults tend to be among the least active voters in the United States, yet are often among the most passionate and energetic Americans on a variety of issues.
+Over the last several years, many young adults have become more involved in volunteer, advocacy work and community organizing efforts across the country.

 When developing activities and educational programs, those who work with young adults should be aware of trends such as declining church attendance and involvement in parish life and a widening gap between Church teaching and beliefs or perceptions of young adults.
 Programs for young adults should include both a rich catechetical component and a strong evangelization component.
 This is to ensure that young adults are not just formed in their faith, but also engaged and excited about these issues and about the Catholic tradition which teaches them.
 Below are some suggestions that may prove helpful in these regards.

 Programs can be implemented on either the parish or diocesan level, and can be as simple or elaborate as the leader chooses.
 They can be incorporated over several weeks and months, or they can be the focus of a single event or gathering, depending upon how much time is available.